 Compulsory Purchase Orders – National Infrastructure Projects

-In Ireland when statutory bodies require lands for infrastructure such as road, rail, or other national projects they will use a statutory mechanism known as compulsory purchase orders.
+In Ireland when statutory bodies require lands for infrastructures such as road, rail, or other national projects they will use a statutory mechanism known as compulsory purchase orders.

 Large infrastructure projects in Ireland are generally the responsibility of the National Transport Authority.